Healthdirect Free Australian health advice you can count on.

 When to get vaccinated?

-Before you spend 1 month or more in Asia or the Torres Strait region of Australia in the wet season.
-Ask your doctor, travel clinic or local immunisation service if you're not sure whether you should get vaccinated.
+You should be vaccinated before you spend 1 month or more in Asia or the Torres Strait region of Australia in the wet season.

 How many doses are required?